FraLaz1971/cexamples/README.md

 	./pension
 ### or put stdin in the commandline
 	./pension <<< "Rosmunda 75 25 64 3000 20"
+### run example of pension.c
+	francesco@squirrel:~/projects/c_cpp/cexamples$ src/pension
+	enter name of Citizen (without any space):Francesco_Lazzarotto enter age of death:78
+	enter age of job start:15
+	enter age of job stop:76
+	enter monthly salary($):2000
+	enter contribution rate(%):22

+	Francesco_Lazzarotto started his job at 15 years.
+	Francesco_Lazzarotto stopped to work at 76 years.
+	Francesco_Lazzarotto died at 78 years.
+	Francesco_Lazzarotto monthly salary was 2000$.
+	Francesco_Lazzarotto monthly contribution rate was 22%.
+	Francesco_Lazzarotto paid monthly to social security 440.00$.
+	Francesco_Lazzarotto contributed to Social Security for 61 years.
+	Francesco_Lazzarotto paid 322080.00$ in contribution to Social security Francesco_Lazzarotto collected from Social Security for 2 years.
+	Francesco_Lazzarotto received 24 monthly pension installments, 500.00 each
+	for a total of 12000

 ### jupiter.c ---> do some astronomy and distance units computation and conversions
 ### usage
 	./jupiter